CodezPoet/code_examples/php/README.md

 # PHP Code Example

-In this directory there are code examples for pure PHP.
+In this directory there are code examples for PHP.

 There are code examples for things such as classes, methods, functions, PDO, queries, algorithms, and switches.